Choose another writer in this calendar:

 Pessoa earned a modest living as a commercial translator, and wrote avant-garde reviews, especially for Orpheu, which was a forum for new aesthetic views.
 His articles in praise of the saudosismo (nostalgia) movement provoked polemics because of their extravagant language.
 Pessoa's first book, Antinous, came out in 1918, and was followed by two other collection of poems, all written in English.
 It was not until 1933 that he published his first book, the slim, prize-winning Mensagem, in Portuguese.
-However, it did not attract much attention.
+It did not attract much attention.

 The bulk of Pessoa's oeuvre appeared in literary magazines,

 especially in his own Athena.
 In John Murry's Athenaeum his work appeared only

 once; the magazine ceased publication in 1921.
 'Spell,' published in

 was the last of his English poems to achieve print in his lifetime.

 Before creating his literary personalities from his inner

 discordant voices, Pessoa had long had doubts about his own sanity.

 Under his own name Pessoa wrote poems that are marked by their